Guide to finding a job for over 60s

 Sainsbury’s offers a variety of career paths, from store management to food innovation and agriculture.
 Whether you want to work in finance, marketing, or on the shop floor, Sainsbury’s offers a supportive, flexible working environment.

 Working for the Co-Operative Group means that you can get involved in doing work that makes a difference.
 The Group is owned by 4.5 million members, and profits are shared with them and their communities.
-Co-Op is the UK’s number 1 funeral services provider, sixth largest food retailer, leading UK insurance, and growing legal services provider.
+Co-Op is the UK’s number 1 funeral services provider, sixth-largest food retailer, leading UK insurance, and growing legal services provider.
 Choose from a variety of career paths according to your skills and experience.

 Best Type of Jobs for Over 60s